 Best practice guidance: work experience placements

-The legal profession has become increasingly competitive with the number of law graduates having increased by 45 per cent in the past decade.
-In 2014, 16,120 students graduated with a degree in law.
-By comparison, there were just 5,000 training contracts.
+The legal profession has become increasingly competitive, with the number of law graduates having increased by 45% in the past decade.

 - gain exposure to legal work and therefore the ability to make an informed career choice

-- demonstrate their commitment to joining the profession to prospective employers.
+- prove their commitment to joining the profession to prospective employers

 3. The purpose of work experience

 High-quality work experience should provide:

 - insight and information about careers in the legal profession